 Fast forward to present day and now, I work in Power BI on a daily basis.
 I even teach a class on its basics.
 I notice clients look forward to the reports we deliver to them.
 Reporting use to be synonymous with boring, but not anymore.

-Power BI makes your data analysis and reporting life better:
+Here are just a few ways Power BI improves your data analysis and reporting:

 One Report to Rule Them All

 Prepare each report only ONCE.
 One of the (many) reasons why people get frustrated with Excel is the repetition of preparing the same reports…over and over again.
 With Power BI, those days are done.

 Prepare a report, set up your query infrastructure, check that your data source is working properly, and you’re all set.
 All you need to do is sit back and watch live data flow into your dashboards.
 You may need to ask your boss what to do with all the time you have saved yourself, your colleagues, and the company as a whole.

 Does this situation sound familiar?
 Some of your data is in your CRM, some is in a Google Sheet, there’s even a bit downloaded from a web application.
 With Power BI, you can analyze all this data in one place, and probably even in the same visualisation.

 You might need to work a bit on setting up a relationship between the data sources, but I’ve already found a few tricks to make this work.